 The exhibition features the works of Dean Bryant Vollendorf (1929-2008), an Organic Architect who was a Professor at the University of Oklahoma School of Architecture in the 1960s-1970s.
-Vollendorf worked with other architects including Frank Lloyd Wright (1867-1959), Bruce Goff (1904-82), and Herb Greene (b.
+Vollendorf's work was influenced by other architects, including Frank Lloyd Wright (1867-1959), Bruce Goff (1904-82), and Herb Greene (b.
 1929).
-His work is part of The American School of Architecture which emerged from the University of Oklahoma in the postwar period and is exemplified by its emphasis on individual creativity and experimentation.
+His work is part of The American School of Architecture, which emerged from the University of Oklahoma in the postwar period and is exemplified by its emphasis on individual creativity and experimentation.
 Vollendorf’s work is inspired by the natural landscape and a focus on a deep connection between the inside and out.

 While in Oklahoma, Vollendorf designed many homes and inspired countless students.
 He was an outspoken mentor who encouraged others to see the beauty and inspirations of natural objects and essential life experiences.
 For example, heavily influenced by music, Vollendorf once told his life-long friend Gary McCowan “to stop looking for architectural influences and go to a concert” (Hicks, Telesis 2019, p.
 29).
 Vollendorf’s dedication, passion, and unique ability to create imaginative architecture that harmonizes with nature is perhaps why his work is so exciting to experience.